What is Complex Post-Traumatic Stress Disorder (C-PTSD)?

 C-PTSD often coexists with other psychological disorders and mental health conditions and can lead to the development of other mental health problems, complicating diagnosis and treatment:

-Dissociative Disorders: Dissociative identity disorder (DID), depersonalization, or dissociative amnesia can co-occur with C-PTSD, particularly in cases of severe, chronic trauma.
+Dissociative identity disorder (DID), depersonalization/derealization, or dissociative amnesia can co-occur with C-PTSD, particularly in cases of severe, chronic trauma.
+Learn more about dissociative disorders and therapeutic approaches to dissociation.

 Evidence-Based Treatments for C-PTSD